deepdeepdot/nano-deep-learning/01-nano-slides.md

   - Rotation
   - Scaling

 - No worries.
-This will be in your algebra class!
+This will be covered in your algebra class!
 - Computer Graphics depends heavily on matrix transforms.

 * Interactive Algebra